 Video streaming software is useful for many different applications.
 Many of the options on the market today can be quite pricy.
 Free options tend to lack features that are essential for a smooth broadcast.
 There is however, one option out there that is both free and loaded with features.
 That software is called Open Broadcaster Software , or OBS.
 This powerful program makes screencasting incredibly intuitive and is one hundred percent free to use.
 If you are looking into software to screencast for your podcast or other internet broadcast, read on to discover the features in OBS.

 Open Broadcaster Software offers many important features that will make your online broadcast stand out.
-With real time video and audio mixing and capturing and unlimited scenes to switch between using transitions that you can customize, you'll be able to create an incredibly dynamic stream with ease.
+With real-time video and audio mixing and capturing and unlimited scenes to switch between using transitions that you can customize, you'll be able to create an incredibly dynamic stream with ease.

-OBS has filters that allow you to use chroma keying, masking and color correction, and an easy to use audio mixer that can filter sounds for noise suppression and gain.
+OBS has filters that allow you to use chroma keying, masking, and color correction, and an easy to use an audio mixer that can filter sounds for noise suppression and gain.
 Use the robust yet accessible configuration options to add new sources and adjust their properties without hassle.
 Studio Mode allows you to check your sources and scenes out before you start broadcasting so that you can adjust anything, or create additional ones to make sure your stream is just right.
-You can easily set hotkeys for pretty much any action, including switching between scenes, starting or stopping your stream, muting audio and more.
+You can easily set hotkeys for pretty much any action, including switching between scenes, starting or stopping your stream, muting audio, and more.

-The settings panel has been designed to allow for easy, quick configuration of broadcasts and recording, and you can view all of these features in the default "light" interface theme, or choose the "dark theme" to take some strain off of your eyes.
+The settings panel has been designed to allow for easy, the quick configuration of broadcasts and recording, and you can view all of these features in the default "light" interface theme, or choose the "dark theme" to take some strain off of your eyes.

-OBS is lightweight, and offers high performance comparable to pricier options.
+OBS is lightweight and offers high performance comparable to pricier options.
 OBS supports streaming to Twitch, Hitbox, YouTube Live, Facebook Live, and more.

 Open Broadcaster Software maintains ease of use through a clean and easy to read interface.
 The interface allows you to easily add sources and images, capture cards, specific windows, and more.
 You can add multiple sources with ease, and you are offered many different settings that allow you to configure nearly every aspect of your stream.
 As previously mentioned, you can also switch between light and dark program themes, a small feature that many people who use computers constantly will appreciate.